-On the other hand, he had some things in the “plus” column.
+On the other hand, he had —-at the same time—- some things in the “plus” column.
 His heroics in WWI gained him a legitimate medal (although, yes, the exploits were later exaggerated.)
-He was at the very head of anti-fascism: he truly believed in the loyalist cause in Spain in the 1930s —-before it was popular—- and donated time, money, and ink to the cause.
-He also went on dangerous missions behind enemy lines for the loyalists.
+He was at the very head of anti-fascism: he truly believed in the loyalist cause in Spain —-before it was popular—- and donated time, money, and ink to the cause.
+He also went behind enemy lines for the loyalists.
 Years later in Cuba, he more or less supported down-and-out exiled Spanish loyalists who had escaped Franco’s grasp.
 He famously said that he would not go back to Spain, his favorite country, while any of his friends were in prison.
 While in Cuba he also paid for a Cuban little league team (buying uniforms, etc).
 The number of young writers that he befriended and mentored is not inconsiderable.
-In the 50s, one of his best friends —- and one of those young writers—- was A. E. Hotchner, who happened to be a Jew, perhaps contradicting the famous accusation.
+In the 50s, one of his best friends was A. E. Hotchner, who happened to be a Jew, perhaps contradicting the famous accusation.
 Hemingway was THERE at D-Day.
 He did indeed lead a bunch of French Resistance fighters into Paris.
 In the bloody battles of the Huertgen Forest, U.S. General Lanham praised Hem’s bravery and knowledge of military matters.
 Married four times, there were in fact women who loved him ...Marlene Dietrich maintained a lifelong friendship with him and praised his thoughtfulness.
 Until his end, he was on friendly terms with his first wife and true love.
 He befriended prostitutes and movie stars (paying for the funeral of at least one hooker).
 He held big game fishing world records.

 A remarkable life by any standard.
 And that’s not even mentioning that he profoundly revolutionized English prose writing and won the Nobel Prize for literature.
 Even today, some of his books are legitimately termed “classics”.
 The opening paragraph of “A Farewell to Arms” is routinely pointed at as being a classic in itself.